lghtr35/audit-microservice/README.md

 ## Installation and Setup

 You will need to have docker for running the project.
-After cloning the project, a dotenv file must be created.
-There is one example in the repo so you can use that to create yours.

-If the project is clonned, dotenv is ready and docker is installed, you can use this command:
+If the project is clonned and docker is installed, you can use this command:
 ```
 docker compose up
 ```